Explaining HPA 2023: Population Health Management (PHM)

 NCQA Health Plan Accreditation is the only program in the industry that bases results on clinical performance and consumer experience (HEDIS® and CAHPS®).

 This live, multi-day course leads participants through an end-to-end examination of the Health Plan Accreditation standards for Population Health Management (PHM).
 Through this course, faculty provides participants with insight to interpret the requirements, navigate the standards, and avoid misconceptions.
 In addition to answering live questions from participants, faculty addresses scenarios and examples based on performance improvement opportunities from prior NCQA surveys.

-This course presents information based on HPA 2022 standard requirements and its contents apply directly to NCQA Accreditation Surveys conducted between July 1, 2022, and June 30, 2023.
+Please note: This course presents information based on Health Plan Accreditation 2023 standard requirements that are released in July 2022.
+The scope of this course applies directly to NCQA Accreditation Surveys conducted between July 1, 2023 and June 30, 2024.

 To inquire about group training rates, complete our online form.